-One-third of NSA cases in Uttar Pradesh were against individuals accused of cow slaughter: Report
+One-third of NSA cases in Uttar Pradesh were against Muslims accused of cow slaughter: Report

 Forty-one NSA cases were filed on cow slaughter allegations between January 2018 and December 2020.
-All the accused were from a minority community.
+All the accused were from ‘the minority community’.

-More than one third of the 120 cases in which authorities in Uttar Pradesh invoked the National Security Act between January 2018 and December 2020, were against individuals who were accused of cow slaughter, The Indian Express reported on Tuesday.
-All the accused were from a minority community, the report added.
+More than one third of the 120 cases in which authorities in Uttar Pradesh invoked the National Security Act between January 2018 and December 2020, were against Muslims who were accused of cow slaughter, The Indian Express reported on Tuesday.
+All the accused were from “the minority community”, the report added.

 An investigation of police and court records conducted by the newspaper showed that between January 2018 and December 2020, the Allahabad High Court ruled in 120 habeas corpus petitions challenging preventive detention under the National Security Act, which gives the state powers to arrest without formal charge or trial.